metaleap/go-ezmq/readME.md

 func NewLocalContext() Context
 ```
 A convenient `Context` for local-machine based prototyping/testing:
-guest:guest@localhost:5672
+`guest:guest@localhost:5672`

 #### func (*Context) Close

 ```go
 func (ctx *Context) Close() (chanCloseErr, connCloseErr error)
 ```
-Be SURE to call this when done with ezmq, to cleanly dispose of resources.
+Be SURE to call this when done with ezmq, to cleanly dispose of underlying resource primitives.

 #### func (*Context) Exchange